 BA (Hons) Health and Social Care.

-I have been a bereavement support volunteer with St Wilfrid's Hospice for 3 years.
+I have previously worked as a Bereavement volunteer in a hospice for 3 years.

 I have worked in healthcare and the local community.